 ST. CROIX DIVING BASICS

-St. Croix is home to miles of healthy reef that blanket the north, west and east sides of the island.
+St. Croix is home to miles of healthy reefs that blanket the north, west, and east sides of the island.

 There are more than 50 dive sites scattered around the north and west sides of the island.

 Simply put, the island has very diverse diving.
 Along the northshore there is WALL DIVING.
 The westend has 5 SHIPWRECKS, the PIER, and REEF DIVES.
 Finally, there is Buck Island which offers wonderful snorkeling and a relaxing atmosphere.

 There is both SHORE & BOAT diving available on the island.

 Shore diving is very popular on St. Croix due to the accessibility and quality of the dive sites.

 We offer guided shore dives to a number of different dive sites.
 Our guided dives have an average group size of 1-4 divers to 1 divemaster to keep the focus on YOU and Your Enjoyment.